fungenomics/HGG-oncohistones/README.md

 ### R Markdown

-Each markdown/HTML file has a "Reproducibility report" at the bottom, indicating when the document was last rendered, the most recent git commit when it was rendered, the seed, and the R session info.
+Each markdown/HTML file has a "Reproducibility report" at the bottom ([example](https://fungenomics.github.io/HGG-oncohistones/code/02-bulk_comparisons.html#reproducibility)), indicating when the document was last rendered, the most recent git commit when it was rendered, the seed, and the R session info.